 Your AC condenser works in tandem with the compressor to help cool your home.
 After the compressor pressurizes refrigerant into a hot liquid, it flows over the condenser and travels along its coils.
 As heat from the liquid evaporates during the process, it draws heat out of the air around the condenser's coils and cools it.
 This cold air is then distributed by the fans in your AC unit.
 If you suspect you have an issue with your AC condenser, give Run ‘Em Again Electric Motors a call right away.

 With condenser fan motor service, Peoria residents can rest easy knowing their AC will be running smoothly again in no time.
-Run 'Em Again offers free testing to customers throughout the Valley to help diagnose issues both big and small.
+Run 'Em Again offers testing to customers throughout the Valley to help diagnose issues both big and small.
 Our certified technicians will test the motor and perform an overall inspection to discover the root of your problem.

 We carry a wide selection of replacement parts from GE, Armstrong, Century, Fasco, and Leeson, so you won't have to wait days for a new part to come in.
 We stock everything from fan blades and electric motors to rebuilt motors that breathe extra life into your AC unit.

 With more than 50 years of combined experience in AC condenser fan motor repair, Glendale residents can trust Run 'Em Again Electric Motors to accurately diagnose the problem and provide a reliable, affordable solution that keeps your home cool for years to come.